-- Try leafing through the descriptions of Chaos mutations sometime.
+- Warhammer 40,000: Try leafing through the descriptions of Chaos mutations sometime.
 And good luck catching a peaceful night's rest if you do.
 Oh, and Chaos imagery and architecture also counts.
-Explicitly described is the alphabet of Chaos a "sanity blasting sigils".
+Explicitly described is the alphabet of Chaos as "sanity blasting sigils".

 - Normality embodies this trope, as it lacks a dice mechanic and largely consists of furious ranting at a world gone wrong.

 - In Deadlands, players may have to run through a session or two of this if they die and come back harrowed or travel through the Hunting Grounds.

-- Changeling: The Lost has Arcadia, domains of The Others.
+- Changeling: The Lost has Arcadia, comprised of the domains of The Others.
 The other Dark Worlds in the New World of Darkness pale compared to it, simply due to its sheer variety and absurdity.

 - Exalted: The entirety of the Wyld.
 Mortals entering it will be unmade, but the Exalts might have a slight chance of surviving with both their mind and body intact.